zericli090725/dfs-maze-generation/README.md

 git clone https://github.com/YOUR-USERNAME/dfs-maze-generation.git
 ```

-Open the project using a local development server or the p5.js web editor.
+Open the project using a local development server or the p5.js Web Editor.

 If running locally, make sure the p5.js library is included in your HTML file.

 ## Purpose

 This project was created to practice implementing graph traversal algorithms visually and to better understand how Depth-First Search and backtracking can be applied to procedural maze generation.

+It also serves as a visual demonstration of how a stack can be used to implement backtracking without relying on recursive function calls.

 ## License